spindle-health/spindle-token/docs/guides/getting-started.md

 Spindle-token expects encryption keys to be represented with the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) encoding.
 Private keys should use the [PKCS #8](https://en.wikipedia.org/wiki/PKCS_8) format and public keys should be formatted as [SubjectPublicKeyInfo](https://www.rfc-editor.org/rfc/rfc5280#section-4.1).
 It is recommended to use a key size of 2048 bits.

-You can generate these keys using tools like [`openssl`](https://www.openssl.org/) or by calling the `generate_pem_keys` function provided by Carduus.
+You can generate these keys using tools like [`openssl`](https://www.openssl.org/) or by calling the `generate_pem_keys` function provided by spindle-token.
 This function will return a `tuple` containing 2 instances of `bytes`.
 The first is the PEM data for your private key that you must keep secret.
 The second is the PEM data for your public key that can may share with the parties you intend to receive data from.

 You can decode these keys into strings of text (using UTF-8) or write them into a `.pem` file for later use.